Quenty/NevermoreEngine/src/gameconfig/README.md

 This configuration service is designed to serve as a general backing for selling things in games, even if those products are not written into a general package.
 For example, a "pay to use" system could be written without explicit knowledge of the game it will be used in, or even the thing the user is paying to use.

+## Design philosophy

+Configuration is done with data in Workspace, OR Mantle configs in code, OR code that writes to the Workspace.
+This allows for portable configurations that can be configured by someone outside of the system, as well as readable data from outside of the system.

 ## Features

 * Localization